zahidkhawaja/Sprint-Challenge--User-Interface/README.md

 On the cross axis (Y axis).

 5. Explain why git is valuable to a team of developers.
+Each person can work in their own branch.
+Also, git provides version control.

 Git allows developers to seamlessly work on code together.